ManishkPrajapati/Academic-Aisle/SRS.md

 Availability:
 Server availability 24*7.

+Accessability:
+Registered and Non-Registered User can access the website.

 Maintainability:
 The website should be easy to maintain and update, with clear documentation and support resources available.
 This will ensure that the website remains functional and effective over time, without requiring excessive resources or expertise.